 Students work with their dissertation committee in conducting a doctoral-level research project in educational leadership.
-Students enroll for at least three units of dissertation credit and must re-enroll each semester from the time their proposal is approved until the dissertation is completed.
+After enrolling in EDUC 794 for one semester, students enroll for at least three units of dissertation credit in this course and must re-enroll each semester from the time their proposal is approved until the dissertation is completed.
 Prerequisite: EDUC 794